-Reporting by Jordan Robertson and Michael Riley in Bloomberg is shedding new light on a destructive attack against an oil pipeline that caused a massive explosion in Refahiye Turkey in 2008.
-The event occurred six years ago, but information is just coming out indicating the cyber attack component of this event.
+Reporting by Jordan Robertson and Michael Riley in Bloomberg is shedding new light on a destructive attack against an oil pipeline that caused a massive explosion in Refahiye Turkey in August 2008.
+The cyber attack component of the event was not realized till years after it occurred, which is part of the reason the main stream media did not widely report on this cyber act of war.

 Robertson and Riley’s reports indicate that the pipeline was fitted with sensors and cameras to monitor all 1099 miles of the pipeline from the Caspian Sea to the Mediterranean, but the blast did not trigger a single distress signal.
 They also did not trigger the massive explosion and continuing combustion in eastern Turkey.